smakela13/smakela13/README.md

 I'm a Front End Developer with a publishing industry background.

 I’m detail oriented, great at collaborating with others, have excellent written and verbal communication skills, and am a strategic thinker.
 From my work as a Publisher, I’m keenly familiar with deadlines and a fast-paced environment.
-Learning is something I’m truly passionate about.

 In terms of programming, I'm comfortable with HTML5, CSS, JavaScript ES6+, Node.js, Git/GitHub, React.js, WordPress, and responsive web design.
 I am familiar with GraphQL, jQuery, Python, PHP, and MySQL.
 My skills are growing every day.

-Take a look at my [portfolio](https://smakela13.github.io/smakela-portfolio-react-version/) to view more of my skills and projects.
+Take a look at my [portfolio](https://smakela13.github.io/smakela-portfolio-react-version/) to learn more.
 You can also view my GitHub [repositories](https://github.com/smakela13?tab=repositories) for more projects.
 Feel free to contact me through [LinkedIn](https://www.linkedin.com/in/soma-makela/).

 Here are some quick facts about me: